athul/me/content/projects.md

 ---
 Some other Projects are

 - [JioFi CLI](https://github.com/athul/jiofi-cli) a CLI for a JioFi router.
-It connects to the JioFI server and fetches info via HTTP request.
+It connects to the JioFi server and fetches info via HTTP requests.
 Built with Python
 - [Hopp CLI](https://github.com/hoppscotch/hopp-cli) official CLI for the HoppScotch Project.
 Made with Go and it features include Multiple HTTP Requests and Documentation Generation for HTTP Requests.
 - [zet](https://github.com/athul/zet) is a fork of [zettel](https://github.com/hackstream/zettel) which is a Site Generator for Digital Gardens.
 My fork includes many new features like search, better Graph stylings and faster pages.
 - [TermChat](https://github.com/athul/termchat) can be used to send messages from terminal via websockets.